Happy Monday folks, back with another solopreneur blog post for ya – so let’s jump in:

 So what did I do?

 I took a few extra strategic days off in early December.
-Not a full holiday like I normally would end of December, but an extra Friday or Monday off to relax, rest and keep my energy levels high for the most crucial time in our company’s history (a bit dramatic? maybe…).
+Not a full holiday like I normally would at the end of December, but an extra Friday or Monday off to relax, rest and keep my energy levels high for the most crucial time in our company’s history (a bit dramatic? maybe…).

 This is one of the many benefits of being your own boss – you know, for the most part, when things are busy, slow, important or less so.
 Plan around those times to be the most efficient year round!